 Another key finding from the NACUBO 2020 report is that nearly two thirds of large endowments factor environmental, social and governance criteria into their investment manager due diligence and selection process.
 Other sustainable investing actions such as including ESG in the investment policy statement, having a chief sustainability officer, having a proxy voting committee, and participating in a ESG network have all increased since 2019.

-IEN's own tracking of the field also found that as of August 2021:
+At the highest level, our own tracking of the field has found that as of August 2022:

-- 69 colleges and public university systems have signed on to at least one major commitment on sustainable investing, with most focusing on climate action including 18 in the US and 51 internationally.
+- 98 colleges and public university systems have signed on to at least one major commitment on sustainable investing, with most focusing on climate action.
 These commitments include the Principles of Responsible Investment (PRI), CDP, Ceres Investor Network on Climate Risk and Sustainability, Montreal Pledge and the Fossil Free Declaration organized by People & Planet in the UK.

-- 206 colleges and public university systems have partially or fully divested from fossil fuels, private prisons and other harmful sectors including 79 in the US and 127 internationally.
+- 299 colleges and public university systems have partially or fully divested from fossil fuels, private prisons, tobacco and other harmful sectors.
 Read more.

-- 11 colleges and public university systems have committed to net zero portfolios including 6 in the US and 5 internationally.
+- 22 colleges and public university systems have committed to net zero portfolios (double the amount since 2021).
 A commitment to Net Zero means committing to transition the investment portfolio to net-zero GHG emissions by 2050.
 Read more.

 Other Key Issues and Trends